- New iPad Pro release in spring/early summer 2020

-What can we expect from the iPad Pro models released in 2019?
-In this article we speculate about their release date, specs and new features, and discuss what they're likely to cost.
+What can we expect from the new iPad Pro models released in 2019 or 2020?
+In this article we speculate about their release date, specs and new features (such as 5G connectivity, predicted to arrive in 2021), and discuss what they're likely to cost.

-Apple has released at least one iPad Pro model per year since 2015.
+Readers may be disappointed to hear that 2019 might not see the launch of a new iPad Pro model, since Apple has released at least one per year since 2015.
 Here are the launch dates:

 - iPad Pro 12.9in (1st gen): Nov 2015